edouardparis/lntop/README.md

 [views.channels]
 # It is possible to add, remove and order columns of the
 # table with the array columns.
 The available values are:
-# STATUS      status of the channel
-# ALIAS       alias of the channel node
-# GAUGE       ascii bar with percent local/capacity
-# LOCAL       the local amount of the channel
-# CAP         the total capacity of the channel
-# SENT        the total amount sent
-# RECEIVED    the total amount received
-# HTLC        the number of pending HTLC
-# UNSETTLED   the amount unsettled in the channel
-# CFEE        the commit fee
-# LAST UPDATE last update of the channel
-# PRIVATE     true if channel is private
-# ID          the id of the channel

 columns = [
-	"STATUS",
-	"ALIAS",
-	"GAUGE",
-	"LOCAL",
-	"CAP",
-	"SENT",
-	"RECEIVED",
-	"HTLC",
-	"UNSETTLED",
-	"CFEE",
-	"LAST UPDATE",
-	"PRIVATE",
-	"ID",
+	"STATUS",      # status of the channel
+	"ALIAS",       # alias of the channel node
+	"GAUGE",       # ascii bar with percent local/capacity "LOCAL",       # the local amount of the channel "CAP",         # the total capacity of the channel "SENT",        # the total amount sent
+	"RECEIVED",    # the total amount received
+	"HTLC",        # the number of pending HTLC "UNSETTLED",   # the amount unsettled in the channel "CFEE",        # the commit fee
+	"LAST UPDATE", # last update of the channel "PRIVATE",     # true if channel is private
+	"ID",          # the id of the channel
 ]

 [views.transactions]
 # It is possible to add, remove and order columns of the
 # table with the array columns.
 The available values are:
-# DATE      date of the transaction
-# HEIGHT    block height of the transaction
-# CONFIR    number of confirmations
-# AMOUNT    amount moved by the transaction
-# FEE       fee of the transaction
-# ADDRESSES number of transaction output addresses

 columns = [
-	"TIME",
-	"HEIGHT",
-	"CONFIR",
-	"AMOUNT",
-	"FEE",
-	"ADDRESSES",
-]
+	"DATE",      # date of the transaction
+	"HEIGHT",    # block height of the transaction "CONFIR",    # number of confirmations
+	"AMOUNT",    # amount moved by the transaction
+	"FEE",       # fee of the transaction
+	"ADDRESSES", # number of transaction output addresses ]
 ```